coinbase/salus/docs/scanners/semgrep.md

 In salus.yaml, both simple and advanced rules can be specified with a path to a [Semgrep YAML config file](https://github.com/returntocorp/semgrep/blob/develop/docs/configuration-files.md).
 In adddition, simple rules can be specified directly in salus.yaml.

-#### Speciying path to Semgrep YAML config
+### Speciying path to Semgrep YAML config

 In salus.yaml, you can specify a semgrep rule with a path to a [Semgrep config file](https://github.com/returntocorp/semgrep/blob/develop/docs/configuration-files.md).
 You **must** specify

 * `config` - a full Semgrep config file
 * Either `required: true` or `forbidden: true`
-  - If a found pattern is forbidden, this scanner will fail and the `message` will be show to the developer in the report.
-A `required` pattern must be found in order for the scan to pass.
+  - If a found pattern is forbidden or if a not found pattern is required, then the scanner will fail and the `message` will be show to the developer in the report.

 In addition, you can **optionally** specify